-Our dentists know thatare far more beneficial than other forms of dental reconstruction.
-Comprised of titanium rods that bond with the natural bone in the jaw, are stronger and support the teeth and the bite.
+Our dentists know that dental implants are far more beneficial than other forms of dental reconstruction.
+Comprised of titanium rods that bond with the natural bone in the jaw, dental implants are stronger and support the teeth and the bite.

 The implant is firmly rooted into the jawbone, much like natural tooth roots.
 This keeps the implant stable and secure, much like a real tooth, so it doesn’t move under pressure.
 It enables the jaw and teeth to move and bite down properly.

 You’ll need to eat soft foods while you recover from the dental implant procedure.
 That way, your mouth and jaw will have a chance to heal.
 Stay away from foods that are sticky and/or hard to chew in the meantime.
 Once you fully recover from the dental implant procedure, you’ll be able to eat whatever you want.

 Dental implants can give you back the pleasure of eating those foods you’ve been pushing aside.
 Since dental implants mimic the natural function of teeth, you don’t have to worry about your teeth slipping or falling out—allowing you to bite and chew as though you had a full set of natural teeth.